 Any student planning to transfer to a four-year college upon completion of associate degree requirements should be aware of the procedures necessary for a smooth transition.
 Transfer is a relatively easy process.
 However, students seeking specialized programs should choose their course of study at Cayuga carefully to minimize future difficulties.
 Begin transfer planning during the first or second semester in order to apply for transfer during the third semester.

-Consultation is available from the College transfer counselor, the student’s academic advisor and/or other faculty members.
+Consultation is available from the College’s the Coordinator for Transfer and Articulation in the Centers for Student Engagement and Academic Advisement and other faculty members.
 Students planning to transfer into a teacher education program should consult with the Centers for Student Engagement and Academic Advisement on their plans as soon as possible after registering for classes at Cayuga.

 The likelihood of gaining admission to a particular program of study at another institution depends on: